guysagy/readableByReact/README.md

 Categories are the subects to which posts relate.
 The Categories page displays a list of all available Post's Categories.
 Each category display item is a link to show all Posts that relate to that category.

 ### Posts Page
-Posts page displays a list of all available Posts' title and Posts' metadata, linked to the Post's Details page, and a form to create a new post.
+Posts page displays a list of all available Posts' titles and Posts' metadata, linked to a Post's Details page, and a form to create a new post.

 ### Posts Details Page
-Post details page shows full information for the post, including available comments to the post, and a form to create a new comment to this post.
+Post details page shows full information for a selected post - post metadata, post comments, and a form to create a new comment for the currently selected post.

 ## Known bugs:
 (i) Forms' input validations are missing. <br/>
 (ii) Efficiency issue: Both Posts and Category pages load categories from server, independently. <br/>
 (iii) Efficiency issue: 'Posts for Category' loads relevant posts from server, while it could simply filter posts from the complete list of posts. <br/>

-## Resources - technical articles referenced while implementing this project:
+## Resources - a few technical articles referenced while implementing this project:
 (i) [React-Boostrap](https://react-bootstrap.github.io/components.html#forms)<br/>
 (ii) [Passing values in route (1)](https://stackoverflow.com/questions/27864720/react-router-pass-props-to-handler-component)<br/>
 (iii) [Passing values in route (2)](https://jaketrent.com/post/access-route-params-react-router-v4/)<br/>